Jackevansevo/basic-utils/README.rst

 A: Sure (but at your own risk)

-Q: Why doesn't have X
+Q: Why doesn't this have X?

-A: Open an issue or Pull request
+A: Open an issue or submit a pull request

 Similar Projects